GoogleCloudPlatform/iot-device-sdk-embedded-c/README.md

 ### Building the examples

-Before building the examples, build both the Google Cloud IoT Edge Embedded C Client static library and a TLS library, as described in the preceding sections.
+Before building the examples, build both the IoT Device SDK static library and a a third party TLS library, as described in the preceding sections.
 Then build the examples:

     cd examples
     make